JaviLoPiq/javilopiq.github.io/about.md

 My graduate research has focused on using tools from Statistical Physics, Quantum Information, and efficient algorithms to tackle problems in Quantum Many-Body Dynamics.

-More recently, I have worked on industry-driven problems in Finance and Optimization using quantum and quantum-inspired (tensor networks) algorithms.
+More recently, I have worked on industry-driven problems in ML and Optimization using quantum-inspired (tensor networks) algorithms.
 My contributions there include the development of constrained tensor networks for generative modeling and combinatorial optimization problems.

 ### Background